Bernard David: Sustainability

 From a science perspective, David is a member emeritus of the Director's Council of the Scripps Institution of Oceanography whose mission is to seek, teach, and communicate scientific understanding of the oceans, atmosphere, Earth, and other planets for the benefit of society and the environment.
 He also sits on the Strategic Advisory Board of the Joint Center for Artificial Photosynthesis JCAP, the nation's largest research program dedicated to the development of artificial solar fuels generation science and technology.

 David has served on the boards of NEON, Inc (The National Ecological Observatory Network) funded by the United States National Science Foundation and the Stroud Water Research Center.

 He was a member of the advisory committee of the AAAS-Lemelson Invention Ambassadors Program], a program designed to highlight the importance of invention to economic development, innovation and quality of life, globally.

 To educate future generations, David founded erthnxt, inc., which became a part of the National Wildlife Federation.
 Its flagship program "Trees for Wildlife" focuses on educating youth on the merits of gaining a long-term perspective through service-based learning.
 The program has now been spun off into a for-profit company called Garden for Wildlife].

 David is a member of the External Advisory Board of the Graham Sustainability Institute at the University of Michigan and was a senior fellow at The Wharton School Initiative on Global Environmental Leadership (IGEL).

 From a policy standpoint, David served as a trustee of The H. John Heinz III Center for Science, Economics and the Environment.
 He has also been an advisor to the United States Environmental Protection Agency.

 In 2007, David gave a speech to the Pacific Pension Institute's Annual Conference entitled, "Climate Change and Its Influence on Investing: A New Perspective," which outlined investment opportunities brought on by a changing climate.
 Its approach has been used by David when making investments or serving on the boards of sustainable businesses.
 As such, David serves as a member of the board of directors of CMC Energy Services, Inc] He has also served on the boards of Solidia Technologies, Inc. and Tangent Energy Solutions.
 David was a venture partner and advisor to EnerTech Capital.

 David has taught at the Wharton School, University of Pennsylvania as a lecturer in entrepreneurship to undergraduates, graduates and executives.

 Bernard has written eight books on various elements of entrepreneurship and allied computer technology use.
+He also authors the substack, "Daily Dose of Hope," an apolitical, hopeful message that engages a global community.